Vietnam.vn - Nền tảng quảng bá Việt Nam

 As a result, as a user, you might start watching news but will increasingly see entertainment videos appear as recommendations.
 The researchers write that, on average, an entertainment video is three times more likely to be recommended than a news video.
 This suggests that no matter what content a user starts with on YouTube, they are more likely to watch entertainment videos than news videos.

-This entertainment bias stems from the fact that YouTube is built on boosting engagement for economic reasons, researchers say, simply because people care more about entertainment than news on social media.
-YouTube’s algorithm is designed to weigh against news quite heavily on a large scale.
+According to the researchers, this entertainment bias stems from the fact that YouTube is built on boosting engagement for economic purposes, simply because people care more about entertainment than news on social media.
+YouTube's algorithm is designed to weigh against news quite heavily on a large scale.

 Ngoc Anh (according to NiemanLab)